KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 🇸🇰 🇸🇮 🇪🇸 🇦🇷 🇲🇽 🇸🇪 🇰🇪 🇹🇷 🇺🇦 🇺🇿  <br />
 🏴󠁧󠁢󠁷󠁬󠁳󠁿  <br />

-[KeyboardKit Pro][Pro] unlocks localized callouts, input sets, layouts & services for all supported locales, as described in the <doc:Localization-Article> article.
+[KeyboardKit Pro][Pro] unlocks localized callouts, input sets, layouts & services for all supported locales, as shown in the <doc:Localization-Article> article.